ietf-tapswg/draft-ietf-taps-transport-security/draft-ietf-taps-transport-security.md

 Configuration interfaces are used to configure the security protocols before a handshake begins or the keys are negotiated.

-- Identities and Private Keys
-The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
+- Identities and Private Keys: The application can provide its identities (certificates) and private keys, or mechanisms to access these, to the security protocol to use during handshakes.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP
+  - TLS
+  - DTLS
+  - SRTP
+  - QUIC
+  - MinimalT
+  - CurveCP
+  - IKEv2
+  - WireGuard

-- Supported Algorithms (Key Exchange, Signatures, and Ciphersuites) The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
+- Supported Algorithms (Key Exchange, Signatures, and Ciphersuites):
+The application can choose the algorithms that are supported for key exchange, signatures, and ciphersuites.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT, tcpcrypt, IKEv2, SRTP
+  - TLS
+  - DTLS
+  - SRTP
+  - QUIC
+  - tcpcrypt
+  - MinimalT
+  - IKEv2

 - Extensions (Application-Layer Protocol Negotiation):
 The application enables or configures extensions that are to be negotiated by the security protocol, such as ALPN {{?RFC7301}}.
-Protocols: TLS, DTLS, QUIC + TLS
+  - TLS
+  - DTLS
+  - QUIC

-- Session Cache Management
+- Session Cache Management:
 The application provides the ability to save and retrieve session state (such as tickets, keying material, and server parameters) that may be used to resume the security session.
-Protocols: TLS, DTLS, QUIC + TLS, MinimalT
+  - TLS
+  - DTLS
+  - QUIC
+  - MinimalT

-- Authentication Delegation
+- Authentication Delegation:
 The application provides access to a separate module that will provide authentication, using EAP for example.
-Protocols: IKEv2, SRTP
+  - SRTP
+  - IKEv2

-- Pre-Shared Key Import
+- Pre-Shared Key Import:
 Either the handshake protocol or the application directly can supply pre-shared keys for the record protocol use for encryption/decryption and authentication.
 If the application can supply keys directly, this is considered explicit import; if the handshake protocol traditionally provides the keys directly, it is considered direct import; if the keys can only be shared by the handshake, they are considered non-importable.
   - Explicit import: QUIC, ESP
-  - Direct import: TLS, DTLS, MinimalT, tcpcrypt, WireGuard
+  - Direct import: TLS, DTLS, tcpcrypt, MinimalT, WireGuard
   - Non-importable: CurveCP

 ## Connection Interfaces

-- Identity Validation
+- Identity Validation:
 During a handshake, the security protocol will conduct identity validation of the peer.
 This can call into the application to offload validation.
-Protocols: All (TLS, DTLS, QUIC + TLS, MinimalT, CurveCP, IKEv2, WireGuard, SRTP (DTLS))
+  - TLS
+  - DTLS
+  - SRTP
+  - QUIC
+  - MinimalT
+  - CurveCP
+  - IKEv2
+  - WireGuard
+  - OpenVPN

-- Source Address Validation
+- Source Address Validation:
 The handshake protocol may delegate validation of the remote peer that has sent data to the transport protocol or application.
 This involves sending a cookie exchange to avoid DoS attacks.
 Protocols: QUIC + TLS, DTLS, WireGuard
+  - DTLS
+  - QUIC
+  - WireGuard

 ## Post-Connection Interfaces

-- Connection Termination
+- Connection Termination:
 The security protocol may be instructed to tear down its connection and session information.
 This is needed by some protocols to prevent application data truncation attacks.
-Protocols: TLS, DTLS, QUIC, tcpcrypt, IKEv2, MinimalT
+  - TLS
+  - DTLS
+  - QUIC
+  - tcpcrypt
+  - MinimalT
+  - IKEv2

-- Key Update
+- Key Update:
 The handshake protocol may be instructed to update its keying material, either by the application directly or by the record protocol sending a key expiration event.
-Protocols: TLS, DTLS, QUIC, tcpcrypt, IKEv2, MinimalT
+  - TLS
+  - DTLS
+  - QUIC
+  - tcpcrypt
+  - MinimalT
+  - IKEv2

-- Pre-Shared Key Export
+- Pre-Shared Key Export:
 The handshake protocol will generate one or more keys to be used for record encryption/decryption and authentication.
 These may be explicitly exportable to the application, traditionally limited to direct export to the record protocol, or inherently non-exportable because the keys must be used directly in conjunction with the record protocol.
-  - Explicit export: TLS (for QUIC), tcpcrypt, IKEv2, DTLS (for SRTP)
+  - Explicit export: TLS (for QUIC), DTLS (for SRTP), tcpcrypt, IKEv2
   - Direct export: TLS, DTLS, MinimalT
   - Non-exportable: CurveCP

-- Key Expiration
+- Key Expiration:
 The record protocol can signal that its keys are expiring due to reaching a time-based deadline, or a use-based deadline (number of bytes that have been encrypted with the key).
 This interaction is often limited to signaling between the record layer and the handshake layer.
-Protocols: ESP ((Editor's note: One may consider TLS/DTLS to also have this interface))
+  - ESP

-- Mobility Events
+- Mobility Events:
 The record protocol can be signaled that it is being migrated to another transport or interface due to connection mobility, which may reset address and state validation and induce state changes such as use of a new Connection Identifier (CID).
-Protocols: QUIC, MinimalT, CurveCP, ESP, WireGuard (roaming)
+  - QUIC
+  - MinimalT
+  - CurveCP
+  - ESP
+  - WireGuard

 # IANA Considerations